 Children/students who present with COVID-19 while at an educational institution, must be isolated from the general population but must never be left unsupervised.
-Use of additional PPE should be used while waiting for the child/student to be picked up from school.
+Additional PPE should be used while waiting for the child/student to be picked up from school.
 Be mindful to reduce stigma of isolating a student (the student may be nervous/scared).